MasonMcGrail/MasonMcGrail.github.io/Constructed_Languages/Exwachil/reference_grammar.md

 ### A.B.
 Relative clauses and shifting

 NPs containing relative clauses often influence the order in which constituents appear, owing to the fact that they tend to be comparatively long and/or complex.
 For brevity, we will call such NPs "heavy".
-It is generally dispreferred that any arguments or adjuncts occur after especially heavy NPs, which often cause other constituents to appear earlier in the phrase than is typical.
+It is generally dispreferred that any arguments or adjuncts occur after especially heavy NPs, so the former tend to appear earlier in the phrase than is typical when they co-occur.

 The examples below demonstrate this principle.
 The basic, unmarked order of constituents in a clause containing a transitive verb and an adjunct is verb-patient-agent-adjunct.

-    ??????? ????? ??? ??? ??? ??? ???
+    ??????? ????? ??? ??? ??? ???
-    ???????            ?????     ??? ???    ??? ???    ???
+    ???????            ?????     ???    ??? ???    ???
-    PFV:P3SG:push:A3PL boat:A3PL PL  DEF.SG man LOC(?) river
+    PFV:P3SG:push:A3PL boat:A3PL DEF.PL man LOC(?) river
     'The men pushed their boat into a river'

-The agent may be fronted and precede the verb due to being topicalized or focused without any additional marking, and the adjunct by occur in any position between phrases, but the example above gives the most pragmatically neutral word order.
-When the NP involving the boat is made heavier by modifying it with an adjective and a relative clause, it causes the agent to be fronted and appear before the verb, though the adjunct is only somewhat more likely to precede the heavy NP than before.
+The agent or patient may be fronted and precede the verb without any additional marking due to being topicalized or focused, respectively, and the adjunct may occur in any position between phrases, but the example above gives the most pragmatically neutral word order.
+When the NP involving the boat is made heavier by modifying it with an adjective and a relative clause, it causes the verb to be in the antipassive voice to facilitate fronting of the agent, though the adjunct is only somewhat more likely to precede the heavy NP than before.

-    ??? ??? ??????? ????? ??? ??? ??????? ??? ???
+    ??????? ??? ??? ??? ????? ??? ??? ??????? ??? ???
-    ???    ??? ???????            [?????     ??? ??? ???????]           ???    ???
+    ???????            ???    ??? ???  [?????     ??? ??? ???????]           ???    ???
-    DEF.PL man PFV:P3SG:push:A3PL [boat:A3PL new REL PFV:P3SG:buy:A3PL] LOC(?) river
+    PFV:P3SG:push:A3PL DEF.PL man with [boat:A3PL new REL PFV:P3SG:buy:A3PL] LOC(?) river
     'The men pushed their new boat that they bought into a river'

-When the relative clause above is especially heavy, containing adjuncts or its own relative clauses, the adjunct is fronted and appears before it.
+When the relative clause above is especially heavy, containing adjuncts or its own relative clauses, the adjunct is also fronted and appears before it.

-    ??? ??? ??????? ??? ??? ????? ??? ??? ??????? ??? ??? ??? ??? ?????????
+    ??????? ??? ??? ??? ??? ??? ????? ??? ??? ??????? ??? ??? ??? ??? ?????????
-    ??? ??? ???????            ???    ???   [?????     ??? ??? ???????           ???    [???    ???  ??? ?????????]]
+    ???????          ???     ??? ???    ???   ???  [?????     ??? ??? ???????           ???    [???    ???  ??? ?????????]]
-    PL  man PFV:P3SG:push:A3PL LOC(?) river [boat:A3PL new REL PFV:P3SG:buy:A3PL LOC(?)
+    PFV:P3PL:push:AP DEF.PL  man LOC(?) river with [boat:A3PL new REL PFV:P3SG:buy:A3PL LOC(?)
 [DEF.SG town REL P3SG:visit:HAB:A3PL]]
     'The men pushed into a river their new boat that they bought in the town that they often visit'

 While the above examples happen to show this with a transitive verb, the same reordering can also be observed whenever any verb is followed by two or more overt arguments or adjuncts.
-Additionally, the non-pronominal agent is simply shifted to be before the verb in the above examples, but its position may also be shifted using the antipassive voice.

-    ??????? ??? ??? ??? ????? ??? ??? ??????? ??? ???
-    ???????          ??? ??? ??? [?????     ??? ??? ???????]           ???    ???
-    PFV:P3PL:push:AP PL  man OBL [boat:A3PL new REL PFV:P3SG:buy:A3PL] LOC(?) river 'The men pushed their new boat that they bought into a river'

-Of these two strategies, antipassivization is more pragmatically marked than just changing the order of the constituents.

 ## <a name="lexicon"></a>A. Lexicon <a href="#table_of_contents">^</a>